 - Spoon it all over the top of the nectarines.
 Then sprinkle with the tablespoon of sugar.

-- Place in the oven and bake until the cobbler is a golden brown and the nectarines are tender.
+- Place in the oven and bake until the cobbler is golden brown and the nectarines are tender.

 - Now, sit back and enjoy.
 You deserve it.